justicebangura/OurBank/README.md

 - Develops and integrates blockchain/smart contract support.

 ## Collective Effort
-- This project requires collaborative effort, so don't hesitate to ask for clarification when needed.
+The project requires collaborative effort, so don't hesitate to ask for clarification when needed.
 Utilize classwork codes or online resources (Slack, YouTube, ChatGPT) to generate baseline code.

 ## Frontend Development